DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-outlier**: int.
 Set to positive value if you want to remove outliers based on signal variability, default 1.
 |
 | **-validate_frame_counts**: int.
 Set to a positive value if you want to validate that all runs have the same number of frames.
+Defaults to 0.
 |
 | **-wb_command_path**: string.
 Set the path to wb_command from HCP.
 By default BICEPS will try to find this path on its own.
 |